Explore This Program

 International Learning

-- This program is delivered through our downtown Winnipeg campus, central to everything you need.
+• This program is delivered through one of our campuses, central to everything you need.

-- Get additional support from the International Student Services Team during your time in Winnipeg.
+• Get additional support from the International Student Services Team during your at Robertson

 Program Details